-Last summer, the USDA published practical, science-based nutrition standards for all foods and beverages sold to students during the school day.
-These nutrition standards are called Smart Snacks in School and include before school and 30 minutes after the school day.
-The standards will make healthier foods and beverages available to students.
+The USDA published practical, science-based nutrition standards for all foods and beverages sold to students during the school day.
+These nutrition standards are called Smart Snacks in School and include the time before school begins and 30 minutes after the school day ends.
+The standards provide guidelines to make healthier foods and beverages available to students.

 Why are Smart Snacks important?

 Healthy, well-nourished students are better learners!
 Students who consume healthier foods and beverages are more likely to get the nutrients they need to learn, play and grow.
 Having healthier foods and beverages available contributes to the overall health and well-being of youth.

 What are the Smart Snacks standards for food?

 Students will be able to buy snacks that meet common-sense standards for fat, saturated fat, sugar, and sodium - while promoting products that have whole grains, low fat dairy, fruits, vegetables or protein foods as their main ingredients.
 Read more about these standards, which include:

 1) Be a whole grain rich product; or

 2) Have as the first ingredient a fruit, vegetable, dairy product or protein food; or